-They can work with you or your child to understand unique learning styles, strengths and challenging areas, and identify personalised strategies to support you.
-This may include giving guidelines to your child’s school to provide a more supportive environment for your child’s learning.
+They can work with you or your child to understand their learning styles, strengths and challenges, identifying personalised strategies to support you.
+This may include guidelines for your child’s school to provide a more supportive environment.

 Researchers believe that biology and genes play a large role in the development of ADHD.
 In fact, 30 to 40 percent of children diagnosed with ADHD have relatives with the same condition.